 Many people do not need to see a doctor for treatment unless a boil remains large, unruptured, or very painful for more than two weeks.
 Usually a furuncle will already have drained and begun to heal within this timeframe.

 Treatment for stubborn furuncles generally includes steps to promote drainage and healing.
 Warm compresses can help speed the rupturing of a furuncle.
 Apply a warm, moist compress throughout the day to facilitate drainage.

 Continue to apply warmth to provide both healing and pain relief after a boil has ruptured.
 Wash your hands and the boil site thoroughly and frequently with warm water and antibacterial soap to avoid spreading the staph bacteria to other areas of your body.

 Contact your doctor if your furuncle remains unruptured or if you are in severe pain after a couple of weeks.
 You may need antibiotics to clear the infection.
-Your doctor may also elect to manually drain the boil with sterile instruments in his or her office.
-Do not try to open it yourself by squeezing, pricking, or cutting.
-This can increase your risk of deeper infection and more severe scarring.
+Your doctor may also elect to manually drain the boil with sterile instruments in their office.
+Do not try to open it yourself by squeezing, pricking, or cutting the boil.
+This can increase your risk of deeper infection and severe scarring.

 The majority of furuncles heal without medical intervention or complications, but in rare cases, boils can lead to more complicated and dangerous medical conditions.